 I married Cathy Munsey in 1991.
 We have two beautiful girls, Anna & Rose Munsey-Kano, born 1993 and 1996.
 We separated (my request) in 2001 and divorced in 2006.
 We raised them in 50/50 shared custody through their high school years.
 Anna has graduated from Agnes Scott College with a degree in woman’s studies with a minor in film, and Rose is at Ithaca College studying English.

 In 1989 I broke and dislocated my neck in a mountain bike accident.
 As I was flown by helicopter to the larger regional hospital, I made a promise to God that I would spend the rest of my life giving my love to others.
 I noted that it would be easier to do that, if I could walk and move my arms!
 After my surgery, I quit my job as a computer programmer to search for ways I could give back to the world, which had made my life so abundant.
 I’ve continued that search since, bouncing in and out of the programming profession as needed.
 For myself, I’d rather work at what I love and live on the proceeds, however meager or abundant.
 This priority was incompatible with my married life, and with the related financial responsibilities continuing after our divorce.
-But now that my girls are grown and mostly off on their own, I can return to that priority.
+But now that my girls are grown and mostly off on their own, I have returned to that priority.
 So I have once again left full time professional computer work.
-This time I’m calling it “retiring” though I intend to continue to work in other areas for a good long time to come!
+This time I’m calling it “retiring” though I intend to continue to work in other areas indefinitely.

-I love taking care of kids of all ages.
-I learn so much about innocent bliss, curiosity and wonder from babies and toddlers!
+For years I’ve loved taking care of kids of all ages.
+I’ve learned so much about innocent bliss, curiosity and wonder from babies and toddlers!
 So I’ve done some work in child care and a lot more in substitute teaching.
-Lately I’ve been a program leader for the “One Planet” after school programs at some local schools, first teaching Cooperative Sports and games and now a class I like to call “Shameless Dance Collective.”
+Lately I’ve been a program leader for the “One Planet” after school programs at some local schools, first teaching Cooperative Sports and games, then a class I like to call “Shameless Dance Collective,” and now I’m teaching mindfulness meditation.
 Winter of 2016-17 I got to teach downhill skiing to 3-7 year olds at the Queche Club, which I really loved!
-I hope to return to that work in the coming winters, even though I feel kind of guilty participating in a sport that uses so much electricity, fossil fuel and other resources in this age of global climate change!

 In 2014 I started to look for an intentional community in which to live.
 I went to the Twin Oaks Communities Conference and met a woman from Koinonia Farm that gave an impressive presentation.
 I to make a long story short, I ended up interning there for a year in 2015.
 I’m very glad for my experience there, which also led to an understanding that it was not where I wanted to live long term.
 Too hot in the summer, for one thing!